OddOneOut/bwp-google-xml-sitemaps/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Hot fix for WordPress in other languages, such as French, Russian.
+Prior to this version this plugin tries to use posts' and taxonomies' labels to build sitemaps' URLs in plural forms (e.g. taxonomy_categories).
+Unfortunately this breaks sitemaps when labels contain UTF8 characters with marks (such as catégories).
+All sitemaps now have singular forms.
+Hope that we will have a better solution in the future.

+**This change will make all logs' contents change as well.
+To remove redundant logs, please deactivate this plugin and then reactivate it.**

 = 1.0.3 =
 * Fixed incorrect regex for rewrite rules.
 * Added a check to make sure all necessary rewrite rules are added.
 No need to manually flush rewrite rules anymore.
 * `bwp_gxs_add_rewrite_rules` action now becomes `bwp_gxs_rewrite_rules` filter (the hook used to add your own sitemaps).

+**For people using a cache plugin, please visit the [FAQ section](http://betterwp.net/wordpress-plugins/google-xml-sitemaps/faq/) for a possible compatibility fix.**

 = 1.0.2 =
 * Fixed a bug that could produce wrong or empty last modified dates in sitemapindex.